 Cosmetic talc verdicts awarded billions to plaintiffs with ovarian cancer or mesothelioma over the past year.
 In all cases, the plaintiffs say regular talcum powder use (which contains cosmetic talc) led them to develop terminal cancer.
 However, some plaintiffs say asbestos (not cosmetic talc itself) may be the real culprit.
-In December 2017, chain retailer Claire’s recalled makeups made with cosmetic talc after a sample allegedly tested positive for asbestos.
+In December 2017 and again in 2019, Claire’s recalled makeups made with cosmetic talc after a sample allegedly tested positive for asbestos.
 Now, the U.S. Food and Drug Administration is funding its own investigation into the #1 ingredient for most powder-based makeups.

 First Cosmetic Talc Study in 1971 Finds Ovarian Cancer Link